Updated: September 29, 2014

-The Windows Azure Tools for Microsoft Visual Studio are available on the Windows Azure Tools for Microsoft Visual Studio download page.
-The Windows Azure SDK is included with the installation.
+The Azure Tools for Microsoft Visual Studio are available on the Azure Tools for Microsoft Visual Studio download page.
+The Azure SDK is included with the installation.
 Therefore, you don't have to install the SDK separately.

-You can also install the Windows Azure Tools by using the Microsoft Web Platform Installer.
-This installer simplifies the process of installing and configuring Internet Information Services (IIS), the Windows Azure SDK, and the Windows Azure Tools.
+You can also install the Azure Tools by using the Microsoft Web Platform Installer.
+This installer simplifies the process of installing and configuring Internet Information Services (IIS), the Azure SDK, and the Azure Tools.

-To determine which versions of Visual Studio and Visual Web Developer are supported by the Windows Azure Tools, see Windows Azure Tools for Microsoft Visual Studio.
+To determine which versions of Visual Studio and Visual Web Developer are supported by the Azure Tools, see Azure Tools for Microsoft Visual Studio.

 Azure SDK compatibility issue

-If you are using Visual Studio 2012, you must use the 1.71 version or later of the Windows Azure Tools.
-If you are using Visual Studio 2013, you must use the 2.1 version of Windows Azure Tools.
+If you are using Visual Studio 2012, you must use the 1.71 version or later of the Azure Tools.
+If you are using Visual Studio 2013, you must use the 2.1 version or later of Azure Tools.

 Path too long